jmckirdy/Food-Store/README.md

 Also there is an administrative-facing web interface, allowing store managers to add new products and modify existing ones, monitor stock levels, and process customer orders.

-Customer side should be located at localhost/Food-Store Admin should be at localhost/Food-Store/admin/admin.php
+Customer-side should be located at localhost/Food-Store.

+Admin-should be at localhost/Food-Store/admin/admin.php.

 It uses a mySQL database which allows for complex tasks like search functionality, storing and retrieving binary data, handling transactions, implementing shopping carts, and generating downloadable Excel reports.